MicrosoftDocs/customer-voice/cv-docs/create-branching-rule.md

 # Create a branching rule

-When you want to ask additional questions based on responses in a survey, create one or more branching rules for those responses.
-Branching rules make your surveys interactive and ensure that only relevant questions are displayed to responders.
+Branching rules allow you to customize the flow of your survey.
+You can show/hide questions or choose to navigate to another question or survey, or even open a website based on the response to a question.
+Branching rules make your surveys interactive and ensure that only relevant questions are displayed to respondents.

-You can also choose to navigate to another question or survey, or even open a website based on the response to a question.
 If you have hidden a question from being displayed in a survey by using the **Visible** option, you can use the branching rule to display it based on the required response.
 For more information about setting the visibility for a question, see [Create a new survey](create-new-survey.md).

 For example, for the question **How likely is it that you would recommend us to a friend?**, you can create a branching rule to ask the reason if someone responds **Not likely**.